-The museum is located in the Cedar Hill Schoolhouse, 1003 River Road, Selkirk.
-Visitors are welcome to view the exhibits during open hours or by appointment.
-The museum houses a large collection of artifacts, clothing and ephemera based on Town of Bethlehem history.
+The Bethlehem Historical Association’s Museum, located in the historic Cedar Hill Schoolhouse, features a variety of exhibits pertaining to our town’s history.
+The museum also houses a large collection of artifacts, clothing and ephemera based on Town of Bethlehem history.

 On the schoolhouse grounds, visitors will find the Tollgate building.
 It was part of the original tollgate structure from whence the gate keeper collected the toll for the South Bethlehem Plank Road.
 In 1988 it was moved here from Bethlehem Center, near the modern day roundabout at Route 9W and Feura Bush Road.

 Also on the grounds are a reproduction carriage house and a vintage outhouse.

 Visitors are welcome to the museum during our regular hours and by appointment.
 The location is 1003 River Road, Selkirk, New York.